akka/akka/akka-docs/rst/java/testing.rst

-The behavior of :meth:`within` blocks when using test probes might be perceived as counter-intuitive: you need to remember that the nicely scoped deadline as described :ref:`above <JavaTestKit.within>` is local to each probe.
-Hence, probes do not react to each other's deadlines or to the deadline set in an enclosing :class:`JavaTestKit` instance:
+The behavior of :meth:`within` blocks when using test probes might be perceived as counter-intuitive: you need to remember that the nicely scoped deadline as described :ref:`above <TestKit.within>` is local to each probe.
+Hence, probes do not react to each other's deadlines or to the deadline set in an enclosing :class:`TestKit` instance:

 .. includecode:: code/jdocs/testkit/TestKitDocTest.java#test-within-probe